 Prices & Interest Rates

 We have often written about the fact that prices move with interest rates.
-The relationship is not merely correlation.
+The relationship is not merely a correlation.
 It’s causal (Keith will be presenting his radical theory of interest and prices at the Mises Institute Austrian Economics Research Conference this week, in Auburn, AL).

 When interest rates fall, it lowers the cost of borrowing.
 At any given moment, there are many businesses that are considering borrowing to expand.
 Or borrowing to buy equipment to replace labor.
 But at the current rate of interest, it doesn’t work.
 What happens when the interest rate drops?